 'By all means, cheer on that dad you see struggling to hip-hold a baby while opening the freezer door in the grocery store, but also express that same praise and helpful hand to the mother.'

 Like most mothers, Chloe Sexton is painfully aware of society's double standards when it comes to parenting.
 The former news producer turned baker spent the last year building her Memphis, Tennessee–based bakery business from the ground up—all the while pregnant with her now-six-month-old baby.
 From purchasing, loading up and transporting hundreds of pounds of butter, sugar, flour, etc. from her local wholesaler to spending hours baking, Sexton has been doing it all herself alongside mothering baby Theodore and his older brother, Mason.
-While this period has seen her tackle all the challenges of being a business owner mom with a smile on her face, a recent experience inspired her to call out her husband's "daddy privilege"—the phenomenon when men get praised for just showing up and for doing the very basics of parenting.
+While this period has seen her tackle all the challenges of being a business owner mom with a smile on her face, one experience inspired her to call out her husband's "daddy privilege"—the phenomenon when men get praised for just showing up and for doing the very basics of parenting.

-In a now-viral TikTok video, Sexton shared how her husband got treated like a saint for doing a weekly errand of hers while carrying the baby.
+In a viral TikTok video, Sexton shared how her husband got treated like a saint for doing a weekly errand of hers while carrying the baby.
 "I've got a fun little story about 'daddy privilege.'
 You all know if you've been following me for a while that I'm a business owner.
 My husband has a job.
 I have a business, my husband has a job.
 Could not make that any clearer, right?
 Well, my bakery requires that we buy certain wholesale ingredients at this place called Restaurant Depot every week," she says in her TikTok.

 "You've seen me do videos of it before where I'm, like, wearing him (Theodore) or was massively pregnant buying 400 pounds of flour and 100 pounds of butter, and that's a weekly thing.
 The list goes on and on, like—it's a lot," Sexton continues.
 "So, last week, on the day I usually do it, my husband had the day off and he decided to go do it for me, but he also had the baby that day.
 When I tell you, the way that this man was treated like a hero—A HERO.
 Mind you, those same people see me there every single week.
 I was recognized by one of the cashiers.
 She's like, 'Hey, do you have a TikTok?'
 'Yeah, yeah I do...'"